Haaffiiizzz/DealWatch/README.md

 - **Postman**

 ## Features
-- Scrapes product details from Amazon and Best Buy given a product link.
+- Scrapes product details from Amazon and Best Buy given a product link, a search term or a wishlist link.
 - Supports scraping Amazon wishlists.
-- User authentication for API endpoints.
-- Modular design for future enhancements.

 ## Future Plans
-Once I learn more on web development, I plan to:
-- Create a website interface for this API.
-- Add more features to build a comprehensive shopping site scraper.
+Currently working on the frontEnd here [DealWatch](https://www.github.com/haaffiiizzz/dealwatchfrontend)

 ## How to Run
 1. Clone this repository: